Wilma Dykeman: Biography

 Dykeman grew up in the Beaverdam community of Buncombe County, North Carolina, now part of Asheville.
 She was the only child of Bonnie Cole Dykeman and Willard Dykeman.
 Her father had relocated to the Asheville area from New York as a widower with two grown children, and had met and married her mother in Asheville.
 He was 60 years old when Wilma was born and died when Wilma was 14 years old.
 In later life, she credited both of her parents for giving her a love of reading and her father for giving her a love of nature and a curiosity about the world around her.

 She attended Biltmore Junior College (now the University of North Carolina at Asheville), graduating in 1938, and Northwestern University, where she graduated in 1940 with a major in speech.

 In August 1940, shortly after her graduation from Northwestern, she was introduced to her future husband, James R. Stokely, Jr., by Mabel Wolfe, the sister of Asheville writer Thomas Wolfe.
 Stokely, of Newport, Tennessee, was a son of the president of Stokely Brothers Canning Company (which in 1933 bought Van Camp to become Stokely-Van Camp Inc. The Stokely brand of canned food is now a brand of Seneca Foods and Van Camps a brand of Conagra Inc.) The couple married just two months after they met.
 They had two sons, Dykeman Stokely and James R. "Rory" Stokely III.
 The couple maintained homes in Asheville and Newport, and Dykeman continued to divide her time between both homes after Stokely died in 1977.
 Dykeman and Stokely wrote several books together, including Neither Black Nor White, a pioneering 1957 book about race relations in the South which included interviews with Blacks as well as Whites from all walks of life.
 Medgar Evers, for example, told Dykeman and Stokely that "we are treated like dogs."
-On the strength of this Sidney Hillman Award-winning book, Dykeman and Stokely wrote approximately 20 articles for The New York Times Magazine durig the late 1950's and early 1960's, providing periodic reports on the state of the civil rights movement.
+On the strength of this Sidney Hillman Award-winning book, Dykeman and Stokely wrote approximately 20 articles for The New York Times Magazine during the late 1950's and early 1960's, providing periodic reports on the state of the civil rights movement.
 Their article "Montgomery Morning" is collected in the Library of America's Reporting Civil Rights, Volume 1.

 Wilma Dykeman became the first female trustee of Berea College and the first female Tennessee State Historian.
 Her first novel, The Tall Woman, was one of the first realistic novels portraying life in the Southern mountains and is still in print.
 Because of her world-class speaking skills, and a boundless energy that took her to workshops, classrooms, and other venues throughout the region, Dykeman is sometimes referred to as "the mother of Appalachian Studies."